As a registered celebrant, and practicing priestess, I offer ceremonies that celebrate life & our earth.

 While my ceremonial experience grew, I was still living a separate life in the corporate world.
 I felt the dissonance between these two lives – one with uniforms and policy manuals and staff meeting minutes; the other with sometimes simple, other times elaborate ceremonies by moon rises and sunrises.

-In 2017 I made a big decision, and I left the corporate world, dedicating myself fully to ceremony.
+In 2017 I made a big decision, and I left the corporate world, dedicating myself to ceremony and teaching.

 As a pagan, I hold a deep reverence for our earth, and all living beings that we share it with.
 And as I try to live a life that is based on eco-ethical decisions, I try to do so with some compassion for myself too, for sometimes I stumble in my intention to do no harm to this world.